 Our qualifications are designed for busy professionals and built to address sector-specific challenges in:

-From degree apprenticeships to modular upskilling pathways, we help employers close the engineering talent gap and futureproof their workforce.
+From degree apprenticeships to flexible modular training, we partner with employers to bridge the engineering skills gap and build a future-ready workforce.

 OpenLearn offers free, bite-sized courses designed to support foundational and professional engineering skills.
 Popular examples include: